StephenTrainor/project/README.md

 ### What is the project?
 A website that has convenient features for the user such as a stock lookup section or a password generator.
 Navigate through the website with the navbar or the links on the index page.
 Some history is logged, but can be cleared at any time.
+Enjoy the site, source code is included and can be viewed if you so wish.

 ### How to use
 Setup for unix